Topics O to Z

 Please note: Cigarette butts found outside the apartments, houses, and residence halls (balconies, walkouts, entries) are both environmentally dangerous and unattractive.
 Smokers are responsible for keeping the grounds clean and may be asked to assist the cleaning crews in removing these from common areas if a problem is noted.
 Please dispose of your cigarette butts properly.

 Limited on campus storage is available during the summer months for students.
-Students may store up to five (5) boxes (trunks, lockers, suitcases) each which are no larger than 21" x 17" x 17".
+Students may store up to three (3) electronic items (computer, television, mini-fridge, DVD player) in the Corona basement storage and up to five (5) boxes (trunks, lockers, suitcases) each which are no larger than 21" x 17" x 17" in the Aurora storage.
 Each box must be closed and clearly labeled.
-The college does not store furniture, carpets, computers, electronics, bikes, or refrigerators.
-To make arrangements for storage or to access items you have stored please call Custodial Maintenance at ext.
-5585
+To make arrangements for elecontronic storage or to access items you have stored, contact Residential Life at ext.
+5580 or by email at email@example.com.
+To make arrangements for Aurora storage or to access items you have stored, please call Custodial Maintenance at ext.
+5585 or email Diane Muske at firstname.lastname@example.org.

 Sales are absolutely prohibited in the residence areas (this includes private rooms, lounges and common areas).
 Any variation must be approved by the Director of Residential Life.
 CSB/SJU student organizations with permission from the Director of Residential Life, may conduct solicitation in residential areas as a means of raising funds for their organizations.
 Use of proceeds from solicitation are to be clearly described in all printed materials.
 Please refer to the full solicitation policy found in the Bennie Book at http://www.csbsju.edu/benniebook/student.htmfor further details regarding solicitation on campus and in the residence halls/apartments.
 No solicitation is permitted during First Year Orientation, Prospective Student Visit Days or during finals.